-The Form Block comes with four default fields to help you get started.
+Form Blocks come with four default fields to help you get started.
 You can delete any of these fields by clicking the trash can icons.

 Step 3 - Add form fields

-Click the + at the bottom to add new fields.
+Click the Add form field at the bottom to add new fields.

 Note: There is a limit of 30 fields for forms connected to MailChimp.
 We also recommend this limit generally to prevent slow load times and maintain usability.

 Select a field from the menu.
 To learn about the available form fields and their suggested uses, visit Form fields explained.

 - Edit the title

 - Make the field required